 Professional Support

 Seeking counseling can aid in processing grief and trauma.
-Professional support can also help responders refine their techniques, such as rescue breathing, to improve their effectiveness in future emergencies.
+Professional support can also help responders refine their techniques, such as rescue breaths, to improve their effectiveness in future emergencies.
 Professional support can provide a safe space for responders to explore their feelings and begin the healing process.
 Therapists trained in trauma and grief counseling can offer strategies to cope with loss and mitigate long-term psychological effects.

 5. Emotional Resilience